MachineLemonade/docs/docs/getting-started.md

 └── requirements.txt #For any python packages
 ```

-Note that running this command generates an example DAG for you to deploy while getting started.
-This DAG doesn't have much functionality (it just prints the date a bunch of times), as it's designed to help you get accustomed with our deployment flow.
-If you'd like to deploy some more functional example DAGs, [check out the one's we've open sourced here](https://github.com/airflow-plugins/example-dags).
+Running this command generates an example DAG for you to deploy while getting started.
+The DAG itself doesn't have much functionality (it just prints the date a bunch of times), as it's designed to help you get accustomed with our deployment flow.

+If you'd like to deploy some more functional example DAGs, [check out the ones we've open sourced here](https://github.com/airflow-plugins/example-dags).

 ### Customize Your Image